-The Sandbar Beach resort is situation on Spirit Lake, and includes 15 cabins which have absolute water frontage, with each being blessed with the marvelous views the location provides.
+The Sandbar Beach resort is situated on Spirit Lake and includes 15 cabins that have absolute water frontage, with each being blessed with the marvelous views the location provides.
 Designed with the fishing enthusiast in mind, the Sandbar Resort provides access to one of the best fishing lakes in the region.

 9. Cutty’s Okoboji Resort

-Cutty’s resort operates a range of cabin accommodation, with a large supply of RV and Camping sites.
+Cutty’s resort operates a range of cabin accommodations, with a large supply of RV and Camping sites.
 The cabins are self-contained, with linen included in the cost.
-The camp is neat and clean, with the cabins aligned in Lodge-style format.
-The camp has a pool and on-site restaurant to serve the guests.
+The camp is neat and clean, with the cabins aligned in a Lodge-style format.
+The camp has a pool and an on-site restaurant to serve the guests.

 During peak season the operators arrange regular art and craft and festival activities which should keep the family entertained between sight-seeing and fishing adventures.
 So if seeing beautiful glacier-curved lakes are on the agenda, this is the place to be!

 Built around a truly magnificent timber and stone lodge, the King’s Pointe resort in Storm Lake incorporates hotel rooms and self-contained cabins.
 There is a fine dining restaurant on the grounds, and overall the resort exudes an air of grace and elegance.
 The rooms are finished with contemporary styling and can accommodate up to 5 guests.